csswizardry/csswizardry.github.com/_posts/2014-01-07-extending-silent-classes-in-sass.md

     .x-foo {
     }

-Remembering to only ever `@extend` the `x-` prepended version—and avoid writing the prepended version elsewhere—means that there’s no chance of an overzealous `@extend` directive yielding far more CSS than we were expecting.
+Remembering to only ever `@extend` the `x-` prepended version — and avoid writing the prepended version elsewhere — means that there’s no chance of an overzealous `@extend` directive yielding far more CSS than we were expecting.

 {% include promo-case-studies.html %}